TheSussex/TheSussex/README.md

 - 💬 Ask me about: Python, Data Science, Health-tech, Wiki edits
 - 📫 How to reach me: Twitter-@TheSussex_
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: My favourtite things to do are stalking people on LinkedIn, looking up unreasonably fast ways to lose weight (10 kg in a week), binge-watching thriller series or obsessing over high-priced hair extensions.
+- ⚡ Fun fact: My favourtite things to do are stalking people on LinkedIn, looking up unreasonably fast ways to lose weight (10 kg in a week), binge-watching thriller series and obsessing over high-priced hair extensions.

 -->